deanmarchiori/minecraft-server-VM/README.md

 ```
 ## Storage

-Adding persistent storage so prevent wiping is VM is stopped etc.
+Adding persistent storage to prevent loss if VM is stopped etc.

 Find disk